MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/resource-selection.md

 ---
-title: Resource selection for AI workloads on Azure platforms
+title: Resource selection recommendations for AI workloads on Azure
-description: Learn how to build AI workloads, including generative and nongenerative AI apps, by using Azure PaaS services.
-Get detailed recommendations and architecture guides.
+description: Learn to select the right resources for Azure AI workloads with recommendations and best practices.
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 11/01/2024
 ms.topic: conceptual
 ---

-# Resource selection for AI workloads on Azure platforms
+# Resource selection recommendations for AI workloads on Azure

-This article provides guidance on selecting the right Azure platform resources for different types of AI workloads.
-It covers both generative and nongenerative AI platforms.
-The following table lists the primary Azure AI platforms, AI type, and skills required to be successful.
+This article provides recommendations for selecting the right resources for AI workloads on Azure.
+It focuses on Azure AI platform-as-a-service (PaaS) solutions.
+It covers both generative and nongenerative AI.
+The following table provides an overview of the primary Azure AI PaaS solutions and important decision criteria.

 | AI platform | AI type | Description | Skills required |
 |---------|------------|---------| --- |